 If you experience more severe claustrophobia-related symptoms, your doctor may instead recommend intravenous sedation.
+Typically, most out-patient clinics do not offer IV sedation, however, if necessary you can seek out IV sedation for claustrophobia at locations in a hospital setting.
 It's common to use a combination of Versed (a benzodiazepine) and Fentanyl, an opioid medication commonly prescribed for pain and sedation.
 You must have a physical and medical history within 30 days prior to your MRI in order to ensure the safety of these medications.
 Make sure to tell your doctor about all of your current medications and existing medical conditions.

 Note that you should avoid Versed if you have narrow-angle glaucoma, if you’re pregnant, or if you have had an allergic reaction to benzodiazepines.
 Because Versed can amplify the effects of alcohol, avoid alcohol for the remainder of the day after receiving the medication.
 Grapefruit and grapefruit juice can also have harmful interactions with this drug.